Business Guide

 Sales Channel Price Range Notes

-Craft Fairs $8-15 each Value-add with packaging/display
+Craft Fairs $8-15 each Value-add with packaging

-Wholesale to shops $3-5 each Volume sales, lower per-unit profit
+Wholesale to shops $3-5 each Volume sales, lower per-unit

 Wholesale to makers $2-4 each Soap makers, craft suppliers

-Bulk/unprocessed $1-2 each Sell labor savings to others
+Bulk/unprocessed $1-2 each Sell labor savings

 Finding Your Market